The Jewish Center’s Book Club reads

-The group meets usually on the third Tuesday of the month.
-Relax with a good book -- and then join us for a lively and engaging discussion.
-Anyone is welcome to participate, whether you enjoyed the book or not even if you haven't finished it.
+Our Book Club usually meets on the third Tuesday of the month.
+Relax with a good book — and then join us for a lively and engaging discussion.
+Everyone is welcome to participate, whether you enjoyed the book or not, and even if you haven’t finished it.

 To request more information please click here.

 Best wishes to all for wonderful Thanksgiving gatherings—such a great American holiday!

 We have the following Book Club meetings planned:

 On Tuesday, November 21, at 7:30 p.m. we’ll meet by Zoom to discuss:

 “The story of an Ottoman Jewish family’s emigration from early 20th-century Constantinople to Barcelona, Havana and eventually New York.
 The novel raises the literary profile of the Sephardim, which remains less conspicuous in America than that of the Ashkenazi… Largely inspired by her maternal grandmother, Rebecca, Graver has reworked family interviews, photographs and stories recorded on microcassettes into stylized historical fiction spanning nearly half a century.
 (New York Times)

 On Tuesday, December 19, at 7:30 p.m. we’ll meet by Zoom to discuss: